 The PowerShell script ConfigureRemotingForAnsible, will help you to get started with Ansible for Windows in your development or testing environment.
 The script configures WinRM on any supported Windows server or client target.

 Use this tutorial for Windows admins to get started using Ansible.

 Most of the Ansible modules are written for Linux machines and arbitrary web services.
 These modules are written in Python and most of them do not work on Windows.

 Because of this, there are dedicated Windows modules that are written in PowerShell and are meant to be run on Windows hosts.

-You can also write your own modules or use Ansible playbooks to automate your Windows systems and orchestrate tasks.
-Ansible playbooks are YAML-formatted files that contain a set of configurations and tasks that achieve an end state on an Ansible, Windows, or Linux target host.
+You can also write your own modules or use Ansible Playbooks to automate your Windows systems and orchestrate tasks.
+Playbooks are YAML-formatted files that contain a set of configurations and tasks that achieve an end state on an Ansible, Windows, or Linux target host.